konung-yaropolk/DiaModality/README.md

-# DiaModality
+# DiaModality - The Modality Diagram

-Simple tool to make extended scientific diagrams
+Simple tool to plot Vector Modality Diagram

 ##### To install package run the command inside the project dir: